-The foundation training will take place over 12 online classes and will run over the following Tuesdays in the Winter of 2022.
-Please note there is also a Monday course running over the same 12 week period on Mondays between 7pm-9pm GMT.
-The Monday course starts the same week, on Monday 24th January.
+The foundation training will take place over 12 online classes and will run over the following Monday evenings in the Autumn of 2021.
+Please note there is also an daytime course running over the same 12 week period on Tuesday daytimes between 11am-1pm BST.
+The daytime course starts the same week, on Tuesday 28th September.
 You can apply for either course on this application link: https://forms.gle/Mv4ADwQi6dNmwfE7A

 ''I got so much from this course.
 I am excited about using co-counselling to both support my own mental health and personal growth and that of my community.
 I really valued Kathleen's patience, knowledge, clarity and sense of fun.
 I recommend her training highly.''

 ''The quality of Kathleen's teaching was fantastic, and the course was enhanced by the regular support by co-counsellors with over 20 years' experience.
 I got a lot out of the techniques almost immediately, and think co-counselling (as well as advocating independence and self-reliance) offers a route to important experiences that might take months of therapy.''

 ''Do people sometimes very gently and delicately mention something vague about emotional intelligence?
 Do you sometimes have sensations that you don't know how to talk about?
 You should do this training.
 This is the one.
 Start here.
 Kathleen is a skilled facilitator and co-counselling will help you in so many ways.
 Parts will be uncomfortable, but you can go at your own pace, share what you want to share, and I guarantee you will come out of it a better human being.''